EC-37B Compass Call electronic warfare (EW) aircraft is being developed to provide improved electronic attack capabilities for the US Air…

 Brazilian Air Force AMX upgrade programme

-In August 2004, the Brazilian Air Force signed a contract with Embraer for a mid-life update of 53 single seat (designated A-1A) and two-seat (A-1B) aircraft.
+In August 2004, the Brazilian Air Force signed a contract with Embraer for a mid-life update of 53 single-seat (designated A-1A) and two-seat (A-1B) aircraft.
 The programme failed to receive funding, but in August 2007, Embraer received the first of three prototype aircraft to be upgraded.
 Elbit of Israel was awarded a development contract for the avionics upgrade of two prototype aircraft in November 2008.
-The upgrade includes three new multifunction colour displays, head-up display, helmet-mounted display, a new radar, a radar warning receiver, forward looking infra-red system, laser target designator, datalink, night vision goggle compatibility and new communications and navigation suite.
-The upgrade programme is expected to be completed by 2014.
+The upgrade includes three new multi-function colour displays, head-up display, helmet-mounted display, a new radar, a radar warning receiver, forward-looking infrared system, laser target designator, datalink, night-vision goggle (NVG) compatibility and new communications and navigation suite.
+The upgrade programme is currently underway.

 Embraer was contracted by the Brazilian Air Force in January 2011 to modernise the structural components, and supersede and renovate the outdated equipment of 43 AMX fighters.
-This is a follow on contract to the upgrade contract signed in August 2004.
-Flight testing began in 2012 with first delivery by the end of 2012.
+It is a follow on contract to the upgrade contract signed in August 2004.
+Flight testing of the modernised AMX, designated A-1M, began in 2012 and the first delivery was made in September 2013.

 Italian Air Force AMX upgrade programme